oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

 Some example output images from this `rkPathTracer` tutorial program:

+We present a series of two walk through paths.
+1. A _key features_ description of the logical additions to this application to make it a monte carlo path tracer.
+2. A source code walk through describing how the features are implemented with Embree API calls.

 This sample source code is a consolidated refactor of the `pathtracer` source hosted as part of the Intel&reg; Embree tutorials in the [Embree repository](https://github.com/embree/embree) on GitHub.